patrickzib/motiflets/README.md

 Intuitively speaking, k-Motiflets are the largest set of exactly k similar subsequences.

+$k$-Motiflets are a novel definition for MD that turns the problem upside-down. $k$-Motiflets take the desired motif set size $k$ as parameter and maximize the similarity of the motif set.
+This $k$ is an integer with an easily understood interpretation, and in many use cases the expected size of the motif set is known prior to the analysis.
+Consider for example the possible copyright fraud in the pop song Ice “Ice Baby” by Vanilla Ice compared to “Under pressure” by Queen / David Bowie.
+Listening to these songs it is easy to obtain an initial guess of the number of repetitions (parameter $k$) of the problematic sections.
+On the other hand, it is impossible for humans to guess a good value for the numerical, real-valued distance between the different repetitions (parameter r).

+We argue that guessing k is almost always easier, as the concept of *how many repetitions of a motif do you expect* is easy to understand - though the guess itself need not be easy and thus we will also offer algorithms to learn $k$.
+Furthermore, as $k$ is an integer, there is only a very limited number of options, as use cases with thousands of motif occurrences are rare.
+In contrast, the concept of *how far apart do you expect motifs to be at maximum* is extremely difficult to understand as distances (far apart) are measured by an opaque mathematical formula for which no intuition exists.
+Furthermore, $r$ is a real value with infinitely many values, and even small changes may lead to gross changes in the motif found.

 # Showcase

 The following video highlights the ease of use of $k$-Motiflets using an ECG recording from the Long Term Atrial Fibrillation (LTAF) database.